Holistic Utility Preference Learning for Listwise Alignment: Proposed Methodology

-\textbf{Adaptive Rank Policy Score.} While the \textit{Policy Reference Ratio} defined in Eq. \ref{m1_dpo} has been widely adopted in various methods \citep{liu2024lipo}, it emphasizes the relative likelihood between the policy model $\pi_{\theta}$ and a reference model $\pi_{\mathrm{ref}}$ rather than directly maximizing the absolute likelihood of the preferred response.
-Consequently, a high Policy Reference Ratio score may coincide with low absolute likelihood for preferred responses \citep{meng2024simpo}, leading to sub-optimal performance in real-world generation tasks, where high absolute likelihoods are essential for producing high quality outputs \citep{holtzman-etal-2018-learning,fan-etal-2018-hierarchical}.
+\textbf{Adaptive Rank Policy Score.} While the \textit{Policy Reference Ratio} defined in Eq. \ref{m1_dpo} has been widely adopted in various methods \cite{liu2024lipo}, it emphasizes the relative likelihood between the policy model $\pi_{\theta}$ and a reference model $\pi_{\mathrm{ref}}$ rather than directly maximizing the absolute likelihood of the preferred response.
+Consequently, a high Policy Reference Ratio score may coincide with low absolute likelihood for preferred responses \cite{meng2024simpo}, leading to sub-optimal performance in real-world generation tasks, where high absolute likelihoods are essential for producing high quality outputs \cite{holtzman-etal-2018-learning,fan-etal-2018-hierarchical}.
 To address this, we focus on the log-likelihood of generated sequences and establish a length normalized basic scores function based on log-likelihood:

 Here, $|y|$ denotes the token length of $y$.
-This length normalization reduces bias towards shorter sequences \citep{yuan2023rrhf}.
-Furthermore, when performing the \textit{Differentiable Swapping Operation} (see Section \ref{sec:diff_swap_op}), we calculate score differences between elements in the responses list.
-In these calculations, a common practice to enhance discrimination between high and low-quality responses is to incorporate a margin \citep{meng2024simpo,ethayarajh2024kto}, ensuring preferred responses exceed dispreferred ones by at least a specified threshold.
-This margin-based methodes has been empirically demonstrated to enhance model generalization and improve the quality of generated responses \citep{touvron2023llama}.
-To this end, we introduce a additional ranking-aware term $\gamma(y)$:
+This length normalization reduces bias towards shorter sequences \cite{yuan2023rrhf}.
+Furthermore, in the process of ranking responses based on their scores, pairwise score differences between elements are computed.
+A common practice to enhance discrimination between high and low-quality responses is to incorporate a margin \cite{meng2024simpo,ethayarajh2024kto}, ensuring preferred responses exceed dispreferred ones by at least a specified threshold.
+Empirical evidence suggests that margin-based approach improves both model generalization and response quality \cite{touvron2023llama}.
+Therefore, we further introduce a ranking-aware term $\gamma(y)$.